 When a spray doesn’t seem to give them enough relief, a warm tea bag compress is an alternative for minor infections.
 Use a warm chamomile tea bag that has been soaked in boiling water and apply it to the affected areas.
 This can be used on your dog’s eyes or skin.

 For skin that is irritated due to allergies or flea bites, use a cool compress rather than warm.
 You can also soak the affected areas so they are fully saturated.

 Yes, you can give your dog chamomile tea.
-It can help your pet in many ways, and it is all natural.
+It can help your pet in many ways and is known as a natural healing remedy.
 Brew yourself a warm cup of chamomile tea while you’re at it.
 You and your pooch can relax and unwind together.